adrianmarple/orbitron/README.md

 ### Static IP

 - Follow this guide: https://linuxhint.com/raspberry_pi_static_ip_address/
-- Basically, edit `/etc/dhcpcd.conf` and uncomment and edit the lines about a static IP on eth0
+- Basically, edit `/etc/dhcpcd.conf` and uncomment and edit the lines about a static IP on eth0 to use `192.168.1.101`